 - 2 tsp instant or rapid rise yeast (Note 2 for normal / active dry yeast)

 - Mix Dough: Mix flour, yeast and salt in a large bowl.
 Add water, then use the handle of a wooden spoon to mix until all the flour is incorporated.
-Dough will be wet and sloppy – not kneadable (see video at 17 seconds, Note 5).
+Dough will be wet and sloppy – not kneadable, but not runny like cake batter.
+Adjust with more water or flour if needed for right consistency (see video at 17 sec, Note 5).

 - Rise: Cover with cling wrap or plate, leave on counter for 2 – 3 hours until it doubles in volume, it’s wobbly like jelly and the top is bubbly (see video at 24 seconds).
 If after 1 hour it doesn’t seem to be rising, move it somewhere warmer (Note 6).

-- Optional – refrigerate for flavour development (Note 9): At this stage, you can either bake immediately (next step) or refrigerate for up to 3 days.
-I usually bake immediately, or refrigerate overnight then bake in the morning.
-Bread in photos & video is 2 hr rise, immediate bake.
+- Optional – refrigerate for flavour development (Note 9): At this stage, you can either bake immediately (move onto Step 5) or refrigerate for up to 3 days.

 - Preheat oven (Note 7) – Put dutch oven in oven with lid on (26cm/10" or larger).
 Preheat to 230°C/450°F (220° fan) 30 minutes prior to baking.
 (Note 8 for no dutch oven)